rxxyn/MirrorVR/README.md

 ### MirrorVR is a Unity plugin that uses the [Epic Online Services transport](https://github.com/FakeByte/EpicOnlineTransport) with [Mirror](https://mirror-networking.gitbook.io/docs/) to create an easy, free, and beginner-friendly experience for multiplayer VR games.

+## NOTICE: THIS HAS NO RELEVANCE WITH FCHB1239 OR PHOTONVR.
+MIRROR VR HAS ABSOLUTELY NOTHING TO DO WITH IT.

 ### NOTE: This plugin will be in development for quite a bit.
 I am aiming to fine tune this as much as possible.
 #### For using Mirror VR with Android, you will need to follow a very, VERY, exact tutorial.
 #### Check back later for more information.